 News from the campaign office of District 1 City Council candidate, Lydia Edwards:

-Edwards, a public interest attorney and community advocate, is no stranger to public service.
-She has spent her career fighting for women and working families.
+Edwards, a public interest attorney and community advocate, has spent her career fighting for women and working families.
 In her role as the Deputy Director of the city’s new Office of Housing Stability, she found innovative solutions to mitigating Boston’s housing crisis and stood up for vulnerable members of our community by co-founding East Boston’s community soup kitchen.

 Lydia promises to bring a bold, independent voice with a fresh perspective to City Hall and her top priorities include ensuring pathways to homeownership for all residents, quality public schools for local families, responsible community-driven development, and reliable transportation.

 Edwards is a resident of East Boston with her husband, Rogerio, a licensed electrician and small business owner.

 Lydia’s next North End event is an open reception co-host by State Senator Joseph Boncore on Thursday, October 26th at 5:30 PM at The Living Room at 101 Atlantic Avenue.
 All are welcomed to come and seniors are complimentary.
 For more information, please call Gabriela (617) 329-5172.

 The general election will take place on Tuesday November, 7th.
 For more information please visit: www.lydiaedwards.org.